 If I could pick any place in the world to while away a warm, sunny day, it will almost always be Switzerland.
 Specifically, I’d be high on a fuzzy alpine meadow, snoozing in the lupine with legs heavy from the hike it took to get there.
 And then, I’d add in all the other places I’d go and all the other things I’d do on other days.
 With awesome water to float, huge mountains to wander, and more bike paths to ride than any country this size should rightfully have, Switzerland in the summertime is mein happy platz.
 Here are the highlights of my decades-long love affair.

-For a few years in the late aughts, I moved back to Switzerland for the second time – this time with my family – to Bern, where I quickly discovered one of the greatest urban rituals anywhere.
+For a few years in the late aughts, I moved back to Switzerland for the second time – this time with my family – to Bern, Switzerland's de facto capital in the west-central part of the country, where I quickly discovered one of the greatest urban rituals anywhere.

 On those days, I’d ride my bike down to the river and lash it to a low-slung footbridge called the Schönausteg that crosses the Aare near the zoo.
 I’d trade my sweaty work clothes for swimming shorts and fall in line with the bare-footed masses.
 We’d pad our way upstream along a sun-warmed footpath to a broad grassy park with big trees called Eichholz.
 There, I’d ease into the shoulders of the current, feel my skin clinch in the cold, and let the city scroll by with scores of other bobbing heads.